 Deal with conflicts – always.
 Never avoid or bulldoze them.
 As long as you are in the same organization, you are going to be working with the same people.
 So, might as well resolve your conflicts and maintain a great work environment.
 Avoiding or crushing conflicts will only worsen the situation.

 Set clear and measurable objectives

 Setting clear targets is important for performance management.
 Whenever you set targets for your employees, make sure that they are practical and make sure that they are crystal clear.
 Any ambiguities will definitely cause conflicts later on.
 Moreover, it makes your employee evaluation process concrete, and employees truly understand where they stand.

 Thinking in terms of assets and liabilities makes things simpler.
 Even the most brilliant people could be very difficult to manage.
 Try providing constructive feedback to such people.
 If nothing seems to work, sometimes you need to reconsider your options and ask yourself – is this person an asset to the company or a liability?
 Does his work outweigh his problems?
 You might have to let go of some of the liabilities, but do not fret, it’s part of your job!

 Accept that management is an inherently complex job!

-Always remember that frustrations arising from handling difficult situations on a day to day basis are a part and parcel of the job!
+Always remember that frustrations arising from handling difficult situations on a day-to-day basis are a part and parcel of the job!
 It’s definitely going to be a difficult day – every day!
 That’s why you are compensated more than the non-managers!

 Well, management is an art and has its own charm.
 As in most forms of art, there is no rulebook that defines it.
-The only experience could help you get it right!
+The only experience that could help you get it right!
 So, be patient and persistent while you manage a diverse set of people!